 Sediment Filter Bags

-Sediment Dewatering Bags for Wastewater Treatment Plant
+Sediment Dewatering Bags for Wastewater Treatment Plants

-Answer: Thank you for contacting Granite Environmental with your inquiry.
-Our TaurusSediment Filter Bags are fabricated using heavy duty needle punched filter fabric (non-woven geotextile) which provides high permittivity (water flow) and a fine pore structure that allows water to flow through freely, while preventing fine soils from piping through.
-Other options are woven Monofilament (polypro or PE), which are ideal for high flow, rugged, high tensile applications.
+Answer: Thank you for contacting GEI Works with your inquiry.
+Our Taurus Sediment Filter Bags are fabricated using heavy duty needle-punched filter fabric (nonwoven geotextile) which provides high permittivity (water flow).
+The fine pore structure allows water to flow through freely, while preventing sediment from piping through.
+Another option is woven monofilament, ideal for high flow, rugged, high tensile applications.

-Standard Dewatering Bag Sizes are 15' x 10, 15, 20, or 25' in either an 8 oz or 10 oz non woven geotextile.
+Standard dewatering bag sizes are range from 6' x 6' to 15' x 25' in either an 8 oz or 10 oz nonwoven geotextile.